1 [The word of the LORD that came to Joel the son of Pethuel.]

 12 The vine is dried up and the fig-tree languishes.
 The pomegranate-tree, the palm-tree, and the apple-tree, even all the trees of the field are withered, because joy has withered away from the sons of men.

 13 Gird yourselves and lament, you priests.
 Howl, you ministers of the altar.
-Come, lie all night in sackcloth, you ministers of my God, for the food-offering and the drink-offering is withheld from the house of your God.
+Come, lie all night in sackcloth, you ministers of my God, for the food-offering and the drink-offering are withheld from the house of your God.

 14 Sanctify a fast, call a solemn assembly, gather the elders and all the inhabitants of the land into the house of the LORD your God, and cry to the LORD.